What is a Georgia Super Speeder Ticket?

 - What is the Georgia Super Speeder law?

-- What can you do if you get a Super Speeder?
+- What to do if you get one

 A Georgia Super Speeder fine is an additional $200 fine that is issued on top of a regular speeding violation.